-(C) For systems with water loss standards expressed in units of gallons per miles per day, the supplier shall report the length of mains for each system it owns and operates, as reported to the Department pursuant to Water Code section 10608.34.
+(C) For systems with water loss standards expressed in units of gallons per mile per day, the supplier shall report the length of mains for each system it owns and operates, as reported to the Department pursuant to Water Code section 10608.34.

-(5) For the bonus incentive described in section 971, the following parameters:
+(5) For the bonus incentive described in section 971, the following parameters, which, unless otherwise specified, must be calculated and updated on an annual basis:

-(A) The volume of the bonus incentive calculated pursuant to section 971(b) and subject to the limitations described in section 971(a).
+(A) (i)The volume of the bonus incentive calculated pursuant to section 971(b) and subject to the limitations described in section 971(a)

-(B) Annual total potable water deliveries (TPW) reported to the Board pursuant to Health and Safety Code section 116530.
+(ii) Annual total potable water deliveries (TPW) reported to the Board pursuant to Health and Safety Code section 116530

-(C) Annual potable water deliveries to single-family residential, multi-family residential, and landscape irrigation (DRLI) reported to the Board pursuant to Health and Safety Code section 116530.
+(iii) Annual potable water deliveries to single-family residential, multi-family residential, and landscape irrigation (DRLI) reported to the Board pursuant to Health and Safety Code section 116530.

+(B) If a supplier delivers water from a groundwater basin that is augmented by potable reuse water, the following information:

-(D) Volume of potable reuse water obtained from a groundwater source (VPRG) for the reporting year, calculated pursuant to section 971(b)(1).
+(i) Volume of potable reuse water obtained from a groundwater source (VPRG) for the reporting year, calculated pursuant to section 971(b)(1)

-(E) The annual loss factor for recharge and recovery (LFG).
+(ii) The annual loss factor for recharge and recovery (LFG).
 The supplier shall document that the loss factor was calculated and provided by the appropriate groundwater basin management authority in accordance with section 971(b)(1)(A).

-(F) The total volume of potable recycled water recharged into the basin.
+(iii) The total volume of potable recycled water recharged into the basin.
 The total volume of potable recycled water recharged into the basin shall be an annual average, calculated using the values provided to the Board through the Volumetric Annual Report, for the preceding five years, for each treatment plant producing recycled water used to recharge the basin.
-It shall be confirmed by the appropriate groundwater basin authority.
-(G) The GeoTracker Global Identification Number used for Annual Volumetric Reporting by each treatment plant producing recycled water used to recharge the basin.
+It shall be confirmed by the appropriate groundwater basin authority. (iv) The GeoTracker Global Identification Number used for Annual Volumetric Reporting by each treatment plant producing recycled water used to recharge the basin.
+This identifier shall be provided at least once every five years.

-(H) The total volume of water extracted from the augmented groundwater basin (VBP), to be obtained from the appropriate groundwater basin authority.
+(v) The total volume of water extracted from the augmented groundwater basin (VBP), to be obtained from the appropriate groundwater basin authority

-(I) The volume of water the supplier produces from the augmented basin (VG) and the Primary Station Codes associated with the supplier’s wells drawing from that basin, as reported to the Board pursuant to Health and Safety Code section 116530.
+(vi) The volume of water the supplier produces from the augmented basin (VG) and the Primary Station Codes associated with the supplier’s wells drawing from that basin, as reported to the Board pursuant to Health and Safety Code section 116530.

+(C) If a supplier delivers water from a reservoir that is augmented by potable reuse water, the following information:

-(J) The volume of potable reuse water obtained from an augmented surface water reservoir source (VPRS) for the reporting year, calculated pursuant to section 971(b)(2).
+(i) The volume of potable reuse water obtained from an augmented surface water reservoir source (VPRS) for the reporting year, calculated pursuant to section 971(b)(2)

-(K) The annual loss factor for evaporation and seepage (LFS).
+(ii) The annual loss factor for evaporation and seepage (LFS).
 The supplier shall document that the loss factor was calculated and provided by the owner or operator of the augmented surface water reservoir.

-(L) The total volume of potable recycled water used to augment the reservoir.
+(iii) The total volume of potable recycled water used to augment the reservoir.
 The total volume of recycled water used to augment the reservoir shall be an annual average, calculated using the values provided to the Board through the Volumetric Annual Report, for the preceding five years, for each treatment plant producing recycled water used to augment the reservoir.
 It shall be confirmed by the appropriate surface water authority.

-(M) The GeoTracker Identification Number used for Annual Volumetric Reporting by each treatment plant producing recycled water used to augment the surface water reservoir.
+(iv) The GeoTracker Identification Number used for Annual Volumetric Reporting by each treatment plant producing recycled water used to augment the surface water reservoir.
+This identifier shall be provided at least once every five years.

-(N) The total volume of water obtained from the augmented reservoir (VSWP), to be obtained from the owner or operator of the augmented surface water reservoir.
+(v) The total volume of water obtained from the augmented reservoir (VSWP), to be obtained from the owner or operator of the augmented surface water reservoir